Madras Boat Club

-The Madras Boat Club is one of the oldest rowing centres in India, located in Chennai, Tamil Nadu.
+The Madras Boat Club (Adyar Boat Club) is one of the oldest rowing centres in India, located in Chennai, Tamil Nadu.
 The area adjoining it is the most expensive locality in South India.

 Background

 A small group of Englishmen in Madras (now called Chennai) founded the club in 1867.
 There are records to show that the club was first started in the backwaters of Ennore, and pictures of the rowing course lying alongside the sailing course are still available in the club's archives.
 Quite possibly sailors, with some rowing involvement back in England, devised the idea of setting up the rowing facility.

 Later, in 1892, the club was moved to its present location on the banks of the Adyar river.
 The early records of the club reveal that in 1874–75 there was a membership of about 32 rowing members and 24 non-rowing members.

 In 1898, the club coat of dark blue with brass buttons and the club monogram was adopted by the then committee.
 The original design is still in use today without modification.
 Inter-club and intra-club regattas were conducted quite regularly during those years, and the extensive press coverage that the sport received was indicative of its popularity.
 One name that figures often in the early records is that of F. H. Wilson for his sculling prowess.

 In 1933, the Amateur Rowing Association of the East was formed, and the Madras Boat Club was one of its founder members.
 In the inaugural regatta of the ARAE in 1933 at Pune, MBC won the Willingdon Fours and the Venables Pairs trophies.
 Through these early years, the club maintained a commendable record of participation and performance in inter-club regattas.

 The Madras-Colombo Regatta is the annual rowing encounter between the Colombo Rowing Club and Madras Boat Club.
 It has been held since 1898 and is widely believed to be among the oldest inter-club regattas in the world.
 The premier event, the Men's Boat Race is the second oldest inter-club boat race in the world, second only to the Oxford-Cambridge Boat Race.
 The Boat Race trophy is among the most prestigious trophies awarded.
 Winners of the men's regatta are awarded the Deepam Trophy, while the overall winners of the women's regatta are awarded the Adyar Trophy.